digitalghost-dev/premier-league/README.md

 ## ETL and CI/CD Pipelines
 ### Data Pipeline
-1. Airflow and Cloud Scheduler are the orchestration tools that trigger the ETL scripts.
+1. Prefect and Cloud Scheduler are the orchestration tools that trigger the ETL scripts.
 2. Cloud Scheduler triggers the Cloud Run Job to execute.
 3. The ETL process starts.
     * `ETL 1` calls the Football API `standings`, `teams`, and `top-scorers` endpoints and calls the `stadiums` endpoints from the Go API (`api/`); applies tranformations, creates dataframes, and defines schemas; then loads the dataframes into PostgreSQL.